cran-task-views/Agriculture/draft_agricultural_ctv.md

 **Weed Science**

   The package [drc][] offers versatile model fitting and after-fitting functions for dose-response curves.
 [PROSPER][] is a package for simulating weed population dynamics at the individual and population level under a range of conditions including herbicide resistance and herbicide pressure.
+For analytical applications to wild populations, the [CRAN task view for Environmetrics](https://cran.r-project.org/web/views/Environmetrics.html) will be helpful.

 **Crop Modelling**